aman-codes-1/userlist-fullstack-hld/README.md

 # User List Full Stack Application High Level Design

-This is a Full Stack User List CRUD Application with a High Level Design Architecture where we can view, add, update, or delete a user.
+This is a Full Stack User List CRUD Application with a High Level Design and a Scalable Microservice Architecture where we can view, add, update, or delete a user.

 ![User List](assets/user_list.png)